ravsin117/Mongodb-Express-Nodejs/Nodejs/readme.md

 when one user locks the thread with synch code that might cause problem for other users in terms of assecibility . even for one sec if the thread is blocked other users would have to wait for thread to be cleared inorder to perform even simpler tasks .
 Thisso we must avoid these kinds of situation by using asynch code .

+this is how non-blocking I/O model of Nodejs is implemented.
+I/O-> input/output(accesing files and handleing the network )

+In php we can give new thread to each user(completely diffrent paradigms)

+# READING AND WRITING FILES